lraton/lraton.github.io/README.md

 `
 sudo docker builder build -t applab .
 `
+To create a volume use

+`
+docker volume create volname
+`
+and to remove it

+`
+docker volume rm volname
+`

-To expose the TCP port and atach a volume use
+To expose the TCP port and attach a volume use

 `
 sudo docker run --name applab-nginx -d -p 8080:80 -v volname:/app image-id